heronproject/apache-proposal/README.md

 ## Rationale

 Heron is built to be used by anyone.
+We believe that a different architecture for the underlying runtime of topology execution with a fully compatible API will benefit the Storm ecosystem.

 Furthermore, the rapid growth of Heron community is empowered by open source.
 We believe the Apache foundation is a great fit as the long-term home for Heron, as it provides an established process for community-driven development and decision making by consensus.
 This is exactly the model we want for future Heron development.